dotnet/docs-maui/docs/user-interface/controls/tableview.md

 ### Image cell

-An `ImageCell` displays an image with primary and secondary text on separate lines. `ImageCell` inherits the properties from <xref:Microsoft.Maui.Controls.TextCell>, and defines the `ImageSource` property, of type `ImageSource`, which specifies the image to be displayed in the cell.
+An <xref:Microsoft.Maui.Controls.ImageCell> displays an image with primary and secondary text on separate lines. <xref:Microsoft.Maui.Controls.ImageCell> inherits the properties from <xref:Microsoft.Maui.Controls.TextCell>, and defines the `ImageSource` property, of type `ImageSource`, which specifies the image to be displayed in the cell.
 This property is backed by a `BindableProperty` object, which means it can be the target of data bindings, and be styled.

-The following example shows using an `ImageCell` to define the appearance of items in a <xref:Microsoft.Maui.Controls.TableView>:
+The following example shows using an <xref:Microsoft.Maui.Controls.ImageCell> to define the appearance of items in a <xref:Microsoft.Maui.Controls.TableView>:

 ```xaml
 <TableView Intent="Menu">